 After her death in 1993 (and contested will), Rough Point became the foundation’s property.

-Unlike the other Newport mansions, uninhabited for 60 years, Doris Duke lived in Rough Point until her death in 1993.
-The house bears her imprint, from her priceless art and antiques to her bedroom draperies by J.C.
+Unlike the other Newport mansions, uninhabited for 60 years, Doris Duke lived in Rough Point until she died.
+The house still bears her imprint, from her priceless art and antiques to her bedroom draperies by J.C.
 Penney.

 Tours go from May to November and are limited to 12 people.
 Since 2003, the foundation staged an annual exhibit of her clothing, jewelry, silver or furniture.
-There is no gift shop because Duke thought they were in bad taste.
+But there is no gift shop because Duke thought they were in bad taste.

 Doris Duke, the Legend

 Doris Duke was an avid art collector, traveler and animal lover.
 She had two pet camels at Rough Point, Princess and Baby, who slept in a tent on the patio.
 A Middle Eastern businessmen threw them into a deal for a B-25 bomber she bought from him.
-During Hurricane Bob, hay was put on the floor and they were brought inside.
+During the 1991 storm Hurricane Bob, the camels came into the house after she had hay strewn on the floor.
 One broke a mirror.

 She hated being photographed, traveled under aliases and always minded her father’s dying words, “Trust no one.”

 She had two husbands, diplomat James H.R.
 Cromwell and playboy Porfirio Rubirosa.
-She was rumored to have had affairs with Errol Flynn, surfer Duke Kahanamoku, jazz pianist Joe Castro and Gen. George S. Patton.
+She supposedly had affairs with Errol Flynn, surfer Duke Kahanamoku, jazz pianist Joe Castro and Gen. George S. Patton.

-She confessed her money was a barrier to true love.
+She confessed her money created a barrier to true love.
 In 1945, over a glass of wine at the Hassler Hotel in Rome, she told a friend:

 All that money is a problem sometimes.
 It happens every time.
 After I've gone out with a man a few times, he starts to tell me how much he loves me.
 But how can I know if he really means it?
 How can I ever be sure?